charlesdwmorrison/L6/README.md

 - .Net core (this could be run on Linux)
 - Correlation so that you can add data.

-##Features
+## Features
 ---------
 - .Net Core
 - RestSharp
-- High performance logging class to logs response time, throughput and other metrics to a text file.
+- High performance logging class to log response time, throughput and other metrics to a text file.
 - Perf Metrics class to calculate response time average, percentiles and throughput.
 - Assertions can be done with MSTest, NUnit or any other testing framework.